 The public relations industry has slowly, but surely, made improvements in terms of diversity amongst employees and all internal stakeholders.
 With 68% of PR employees being female, a 2% increase from 2016, the industry has revealed their progression into the 21st century and their appreciation of individuality when it comes to creative passion and flare.

-Although the PR industry is female-led, the outdated gender pay gap remains a prominent issue amongst female employees who are now earning an average of £11,364 a year less than their male colleagues, a 3.2% rise from 2016 to 2018.
+Although the PR industry is female-led, the outdated gender pay gap, and I mean VERY OUTDATED, remains a prominent issue amongst female employees who are now earning an average of £11,364 a year less than their male colleagues, a 3.2% rise from 2016 to 2018.

 PR consultancy agencies and smaller industry firms tend to be female orientated, with an average age of 29, however, firms with a limited number of internal stakeholders tend to have a higher gender pay gap compared to larger companies.
 Smaller firms tend to be owned and dominated by older male professionals in high managerial or directorial roles.